 You won’t feel like eating or drinking much for a few hours after your operation, so you’ll be given fluids into a vein.

 You’ll probably feel a bit sore to begin with, but you’ll be given strong painkillers to help.
 It’s important to tell the nurses if you need extra pain relief.
-The pain usually starts to get better within 2-3 days.
+The pain usually starts to get better within 2 to 3 days.
 As time goes on you'll need fewer painkillers and will start to feel a lot more comfortable.
 Be honest about how you are feeling to your doctors and nurses and they can make sure that you are comfortable and as pain-free as possible.

 Once you’re home you’ll probably feel a bit better and stronger every day.
 But if you do have any problems it’s important to get them treated right away, as a delay could mean they get much more serious.